thetruthisquran/thetruthisquran.github.io/index.md

 Chapter 2: Verse 121. <span style="color:red;">Those to whom We have sent the Book study it as it should be studied: They are the ones that believe therein: Those who reject faith therein,- the loss is their own.</span>

+Quran is the final book from God.
+Islam is derived from this book only and no other book must take a higher priority.

 <div align="center">
 {% include paypal-donate.html %}